 Titanium suits:

-• Salon professionals who work on multiple clients
+- Salon professionals who work on many clients

 Daily use comparison

 For daily straightening in Sri Lanka’s humid climate, ceramic plates handle the job well.
-Use a heat protectant, set the right temperature, and ceramic gives a clean finish.
+Use a heat protectant, pick the right temperature, and ceramic gives a clean finish.

-Titanium suits people with very thick hair who find ceramic plates slow or not enough.
+Titanium suits people with very thick hair who find ceramic too slow or too weak.

 What ZUZU.LK stocks

-The hair straighteners at ZUZU.LK use ceramic plates.
-This suits the most common hair types in Sri Lanka for everyday home use.
+The hair straighteners available at ZUZU.LK use ceramic plates.
+That suits the most common hair types in Sri Lanka for everyday home use.

-Once you pick your plate type, see our hair straightener technique guide.
+Once you’ve chosen your plate type, see our hair straightener technique guide.

 Browse the full range of ceramic and titanium hair straighteners.
-Islandwide delivery in 2 to 3 working days.
-Cash on delivery available.
-6-month warranty included.
+Islandwide delivery takes 2 to 3 working days.
+Cash on delivery is available.
+The warranty lasts 6 months.

 Can you use ceramic plates on thick coarse Sri Lankan hair?

-Yes.
-Use a higher temperature setting and work in smaller sections.
+Yes, but use a higher temperature setting and work in smaller sections.
 Ceramic heats evenly and suits most hair types.
-For very thick coarse hair, set it toward 200°C to 220°C and take thinner sections for full contact.
+For very thick coarse hair, set it toward the upper range, 200°C to 220°C, and take thinner sections for full contact.

 Do titanium plates cause more heat damage than ceramic?

-They can if the temperature is set too high.
+They can, if the temperature is set too high.
 Titanium heats faster and holds heat at higher levels.
-Beginners and those with fine or colour-treated hair are better served by ceramic.
-Titanium works best for thick resistant hair that needs fast, high-heat straightening.
+Beginners and people with fine or colour-treated hair are usually better off with ceramic.
+Titanium is worth it for thick resistant hair that needs fast, high-heat straightening.

 Does the plate material affect how long the straightened style lasts?

-Only slightly.
-Both ceramic and titanium seal the hair cuticle when used correctly.
-The bigger factors are using a heat protectant, cooling each section before releasing it, and finishing with a humidity-resistant serum, especially in Sri Lanka’s climate.
+Only a little.
+Both ceramic and titanium seal the hair cuticle when you use them correctly.
+The bigger factors are a heat protectant, cooling each section before you release it, and a humidity-resistant serum, especially in Sri Lanka’s climate.

 Can ceramic or titanium plates be used on wet hair?

 No. Never apply heat directly to wet hair.
-The water inside the hair shaft turns to steam and causes internal damage and breakage.
-Blow dry first, then straighten once fully dry.
+Water inside the hair shaft turns to steam and causes internal damage and breakage.
+Blow dry first, then straighten once the hair is fully dry.
 Straightening wet hair damages both the hair and the plates.